piezosystemjena/nv200-python-lib/doc/data_recorder.rst

 Step 8: Execute Device Move and Record Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you can start the recording by moving the device to a new position.
-The `move_to_position` method triggers the data recorder to start recording.
+Now you can trigger the actual recording start by moving the device to a new position. in this example, the `move_to_position` method triggers the data recorder to start recording.

 .. code-block:: python